Generate, bin, filter, and correct Hic objects¶

 Finally, we can normalise the matrix using matrix balancing.
 You have the choice of either

-Knight-Ruiz matrix balancing (KR, kr_balancing
+Knight-Ruiz matrix balancing (KR, kr_balancing) or iterative correction (ICE,

-).
+ice_balancing).
 KR balancing is typically faster, but also consumes a lot

 more memory, especially for high matrix resolutions.
 ICE is slow, and might not always converge